-- Information on the general classification of the crop. - The location of wheat for grain and seed production as well as triticale, if required. - Acreage/hectares/volume of wheat and triticale, - Location of commercial storage and processing facilities (if applicable) to determine sampling methodology, if required.
+- Information on agronomic practices such as crop rotations, tillage practices and pesticide applications, among others. - The location of wheat for grain and seed production as well as triticale, if required. - Acreage/hectares/volume of wheat and triticale. - Location of commercial storage and processing facilities (if applicable) to determine sampling methodology, if required.